 Doing the right thing

-More than a language barrier, the disconnect between marketing and culture also lies in its ideological differences.
-The diversity of people can be seen not just physically but also from their values and opinions.
+More than a language barrier, the disconnection between marketing and culture also lies in its ideological differences.
+The diversity of people can be seen not just physically, but also from their values and opinions.
 And more often than not, both have become a source of chaos and continued division among people.
 However, culture as a marketing device allows brands to blaze the trail with bold ideas.
 When done correctly, you can help spearhead a movement that could be the tipping point for change.

 This happened to Nike when they enlisted Colin Kaepernick for one of their “Just Do It” campaigns in 2018.
 On the one hand, not only did Nike’s share price dropped to 2% after releasing the ad, but people threatened to boycott the brand.
-On the other, it was positively received by the public, with Black athletes like Lebron James and Serena Williams expressing their support for the former NFL star.
+On the other, it was positively received by the public, with Black athletes like LeBron James and Serena Williams expressing their support for the former NFL star.
 The campaign drew attention and opened the floodgates for discussion and engagement, which is more than anything you could hope for with your brand.

-The lines between culture as language and a lifestyle are blurred in marketing.
+The lines between culture as a language and a lifestyle are blurred in marketing.
 It remains a vessel for brands to share their brand message in the hopes of turning their audience into customers.
 More importantly, it’s also about providing value to your prospects by how you craft your message and communicate it through your chosen format.
 And when all else fails, be open to change.
 Instead of closing yourself off from any backlash your campaign receives, listen and engage with people who have strong feelings about it, and be willing to take the criticism in your stride.
 Your willingness to engage in culture-speak could be the bridge that will help your marketing become what your audience wants.

 Are you interested in translating your marketing content?
 Hoping to reach out and make effective connections in new marketplaces worldwide?
 Our native-language translators are experts in the marketing field, producing culturally sensitive translations that will make your marketing strategy sing!
 To find out more and for a free, no-obligation quote, get in touch today!